-- Inform the family of the newborn screening result. - Ascertain clinical status (newborns are expected to be asymptomatic). - Evaluate the newborn (newborns are expected to be asymptomatic and have a normal clinical exam.
-If significant signs or symptoms are identified.
-It is likely related to a different underlying disorder). - Consult with a pediatric hematologist with expertise in hemoglobin disorders within the first week of life with follow up typically recommended between 2-4 months of age (it is unusual to have symptoms before 2-4 months of life). - Coordinate confirmatory diagnostic testing and management as recommended by the specialist. - Provide family with basic information about Hemoglobin E and Beta Plus (β^+) Thalassemia. - Refer for genetic counseling. - Report the final diagnostic outcome to newborn screening program.
+- Inform family of the newborn screening result. - Ascertain clinical status (newborns are expected to be asymptomatic). - Evaluate the newborn (newborns are expected to be asymptomatic and have a normal clinical exam.
+If significant signs or symptoms are identified, it is likely related to a different underlying disorder). - Consult with pediatric hematologist with expertise in hemoglobin disorders within the first week of life with follow up typically recommended between 2-4 months age (it is unusual to have symptoms before 2-4 months of life). - Coordinate confirmatory diagnostic testing and management as recommended by specialist. - Provide family with basic information about Hemoglobin E/E or Hemoglobin E/Beta Zero ( $\beta^0$ ) Thalassemia. - Refer for genetic counseling. - Report final diagnostic outcome to newborn screening program.

-Diagnostic Evaluation: The hemoglobins are listed in order of the amount of hemoglobin present on the newborn screen (F>E>A).
+Diagnostic Evaluation: The hemoglobins are listed in order of the amount of hemoglobin present on the newborn screen (F>E).
 Hemoglobin electrophoresis, isoelectric focusing, or high performance liquid chromatography (HPLC): is used to confirm the newborn screening result.
-Complete blood count (with focus on hemoglobin, mean corpuscular volume, smear, and reticuloctye count): may be normal at birth but may demonstrate a microcytic anemia as early as two months of life.
-Molecular genetic testing: may be required to identify the beta thalassemia variant.
+Complete blood count (with focus on hemoglobin, mean corpuscular volume, smear, and reticulocyte count): may be normal at birth but may demonstrate a microcytic anemia as early as two months of life.
+Molecular genetic testing: is required to confirm the diagnosis and to distinguish homozygous Hb E/E from Hb E/β Thalassemia.